News Update :

 Field research is key to effective marketing, Motorola Solutions' Conrado says

 Getting marketers into the field and having them meet more often with sales teams and customers will allow companies to better understand clients and correct buyer-process maps, says Motorola Solutions' Eduardo Conrado, senior vice president of marketing and IT.
-This process also involves having more of a local presence to make sure materials match regional cultures, technologies and habits.
+This process also involves having m

 comments | | Read More...